FLORIDA MERMAID RUM

 4: MAKE SYRUP

-Yes, we have a donkey, but we don’t make it work a cane squeezer!
+We have a donkey, but we don’t make it work with a cane squeezer!

 We use an electric squeezer to maximize the juice from each cane stalk.